ctshibas/node-weather-app/README.md

-# node-weather-app
+# weather-app
- small weather app
+ using an api to create a weather app that gives forecast based on input